PostHog

 Overview

-• Previous A/B tests have produced unreliable results because exposure events were not tracked or variant assignment was inconsistent.
+• Previous tests produced unreliable results because exposure events were missing or variant assignment was inconsistent.

-• You need a way to read PostHog's experiment results correctly and know when a test has reached a valid conclusion.
+• You need to know when a test has reached a valid conclusion rather than calling it early.

 • Test hypotheses defined with a specific success metric for each experiment.